• Skip to primary navigation

 Ingredients for turkey giblet gravy

-Turkey giblets – Consists of the neck, gizzard, liver, kidneys and heart located in the cavity of the turkey, sometimes bagged.
-It is boiled to make stock.
-Check the tail end of the turkey’s cavity to see if the kidneys have been removed.
+Turkey giblets - Consists of the neck, gizzard, liver, kidneys and heart located in the cavity of the turkey, sometimes bagged.
+Check the tail end of the turkey's cavity to see if the kidneys have been removed.
 If not, just snip them out.

-Turkey backbone and wings – Since we spatchcock our turkey, we have the additional backbones to add to the stock.
+Optional - Turkey backbone and wings - if you dry brine and spatchcock your turkey like we do, use the additional backbones to add to the stock.
 We also cut off the tip of the wings to add as well.

 How to make turkey giblet gravy